-Welcome to the EvE!
+Welcome to EvE!

-Research and teaching in EvE focuses on how individuals, populations and communities interact and cope with environmental variability.
+Research and teaching in EvE focus on how individuals, populations and communities interact and cope with environmental variability.
 We synergistically address a wide variety of perspectives and methodologies in evolutionary ecology, including plant and animal ecology, integrative botany and zoology, ecotoxicology, and conservation.

 Publication: Structure of insect wing veins